MCG-NJU/VideoEval/README.md

 ### Video Embed Benchmark (VidEB)

-For evaluation, we provide [example](https://github.com/leexinhao/VideoEval/blob/main/VidEB/example.ipynb) as a demonstration of the pipeline of embedding extraction and evaluation
+For evaluation, we provide [example](https://github.com/leexinhao/VideoEval/blob/main/VidEB/example.ipynb) as a demonstration of the pipeline of embedding extraction and evaluation.

-# :dizzy: Acknowledgement
+## :dizzy: Acknowledgement

 Thanks to the open source of the following projects: